clojure-emacs/cider/.github/ISSUE_TEMPLATE.md

-Use the template below when reporting bugs.
-Please, make sure that you're running the latest stable CIDER and that the problem you're reporting hasn't been reported (and potentially fixed) already.
+*Use the template below when reporting bugs.
+Please, make sure that you're running the latest stable CIDER and that the problem you're reporting hasn't been reported (and potentially fixed) already.*

+**Remove all of the placeholder text in your final report!**

 ## Expected behavior